Engineering leaders deciding whether they are on the right path

 Marian Kamenistak in a 1:1 mentoring session.

-Head of Engineering role at a Series B. VPE at a scale-up.
-Fractional CTO gig with a portco.
-Interview loops for these seats are nothing like the coding interviews I did last time I switched jobs.
-And the "walk me through a hard decision" question is going to eat me alive because I have not framed my own decisions in years.
+Head of Engineering at a Series B. Or VPE at a scale-up, or a fractional gig with a portco.
+These loops look nothing like the interviews you last sat, and the walk me through a hard decision question is going to find you out, because you haven't had to frame your own decisions as a narrative in years.

 Marian Kamenistak in a 1:1 mentoring session.